terraform-industry/electrical-safety-wiki/docs/emergency/emergency-response.md

 group that can be imported into any smartphone's contact list.
 This ensures you have immediate access to fire department, medical facilities, and urgent care contacts when you need them most.

+## Electrical Shock Victim Response

+### DO NOT Become Another Victim

+**CRITICAL:** Never touch a person who may still be in contact with electricity.
+You will become part of the circuit.

+### Immediate Response for Electrical Shock Victims

+1. **Ensure Scene Safety**:
+   - Look for the source of electricity
+   - Turn off power at breaker or disconnect
+   - If you cannot turn off power, use non-conductive material (dry wood, plastic, rubber) to separate victim from source
+   - Never use metal or wet objects

+2. **Call 911 Immediately**:
+   - Even if victim appears fine
+   - Internal injuries may not be visible
+   - Cardiac effects can be delayed

+3. **Check Victim's Condition** (only after power is off):
+   - Check for consciousness
+   - Check for breathing
+   - Check for pulse
+   - Look for entry and exit burn wounds

+4. **If Victim is Unconscious**:
+   - Begin CPR if trained
+   - Use AED if available
+   - Continue until emergency services arrive
+   - Do not move victim unless in immediate danger

+5. **If Victim is Conscious**:
+   - Keep them still and calm
+   - Cover burns with sterile gauze (do not use ointments)
+   - Monitor for shock symptoms
+   - Document everything for medical personnel

+### Special Considerations

+#### High Voltage Incidents

+- Stay at least 20 feet away from high voltage sources
+- Call utility company immediately
+- Do not approach until utility confirms power is off

+#### Arc Flash Victims

+- May have severe burns without electrical contact
+- Cool burns with water if safe to do so
+- Remove smoldering clothing unless stuck to skin
+- Watch for respiratory distress from inhaled hot gases

+### What NOT to Do

+- Never touch victim if still in contact with electricity
+- Don't use water near electrical sources
+- Don't apply ice or ointments to electrical burns
+- Don't give victim anything to eat or drink
+- Don't assume victim is okay if they say they feel fine

+### Post-Incident Requirements

+- All electrical shock victims must receive medical evaluation
+- Document incident for OSHA reporting
+- Preserve scene for investigation
+- Notify management immediately